-- 1. BME 210 Cell and Tissue Engineering (4 units): A biochemical, biophysical, and molecular view of cell biology.
+- 1. BME 210 Molecular and Cellular Engineering (4 units): A biochemical, biophysical, and molecular view of cell biology.
 Topics include the biochemistry and biophysical properties of cells, the extracellular matrix, biological signal transduction, and principles of engineering new tissues.
 Prerequisite: consent of instructor.
-(Instructor: Hui) [If BME 160 was taken in our undergraduate program, it may be substituted for BME 210, with a qualifying grade] - 2.
+[If BME 160 was taken in our undergraduate program, it may be substituted for equivalent elective course, with a qualifying grade (Instructor: M. Digman) - 2.
 BME 220 Quantitative Physiology: Sensory Motor Systems (4 units): A quantitative and systems approach to understanding physiological systems.
 Systems covered include the nervous and musculoskeletal systems.
 Prerequisite: consent of instructor.
 Concurrent with BME 120.
-(Instructor:

-- Reinkensmeyer) [If BME 120 was taken in our undergraduate program, it may be substituted for BME 220, with a qualifying grade] - 3.
+[If BME 120 was taken in our undergraduate program, it may be substituted for an equivalent elective course, with a qualifying grade.
+(Instructor: B. Lopour) - 3.
 BME 230A Applied Engineering Mathematics I (4 units): Analytical techniques applied to engineering problems in transport phenomena, process dynamics and control, and thermodynamics.
-(Instructor: Chen) - 4.
+(Instructor: Z. Chen) - 4.
 BME 298 Seminars in Biomedical Engineering (2 unit, F,W,S): Presentation of advanced topics and reports of current research efforts in biomedical engineering.
 Designed for graduate students in the biomedical engineering program.
 May be repeated for credit.
-(Instructor: Kharadvar) - 5.
+(Instructor: A. Grosberg) - 5.
 Elective course (4 units)